Advanced sleep spindle identification with neural networks: Discussion

 \section{Discussion}

 We trained the U-Net-type neural network SUMO on the MODA dataset to reliably identify sleep spindles in the electroencephalographic recordings in a test set stratified into younger (24 years mean age) and older (62 years mean age) individuals.
-Our hyperparameter tuning optimized \Fmean{} -- the integral of F1 scores over overlap thresholds -- computed from the model detections and the expert-consensus spindles.
+Our hyperparameter tuning optimized \Fmean{}, the integral of F1 scores over overlap thresholds, computed from the model detections and the expert-consensus spindles.
 We compared the performance metrics \Fmean{}, as well as precision, recall, and F1 scores for a range of overlap thresholds of our trained model with the A7 algorithm as well as individual experts reported in Lacourse et al. (2020)\cite{Lacourse2020}.
+Note that we did not evaluate the individual expert performance on the test set.
 Furthermore, we compared by-subject estimates of clinically-important spindle metrics (spindle density and average duration) derived by SUMO and A7 to those determined from the expert-consensus spindles using correlation analysis.